Updated for Warlords of Draenor, patch 6.3

 - Up to level 70 your heirlooms, if they’re level 90 or better, will be better than any other gear you’re likely to see.
 Some blue (and the rare purple) items will be better for a level or two, but with the heirlooms you don’t have to worry about keeping track of your gear.
 You can buy guild heirlooms as soon as your rep is high enough and that can easily happen long before 80.
 All you need is gold.

-- At 81 put the guild heilooms back on.
+- At 81 send your level 80 (if any) heirlooms to an alt.
 If you have the gold keep an eye on the Auction House.
 You can find the occasional blue titled M of P item, item level 417 or so, which is better than all but the very best cataclysm raid gear.

 - Level 90: Congratulations!
 Buy the Crafted Malevolent Gladiator PvP gear off the Auction House, even if you don’t PvP.
 You can then hop over to the Timeless Isle and loot boxes and such until you’ve got your gear set.